1na/1na.github.io/README.md

 Install nvm (node version mananger)

-install node.js
+install node.js with "nvm install node"

-install npm (package manager)
+install npm (package manager), is installed with node.

 install grunt with

-'npm install -g grunt-cli'
+'npm install grunt-cli' in the directory of the project

 Use this guide for an existing project:
 [Existing Grunt project](https://gruntjs.com/getting-started#working-with-an-existing-grunt-project)